Tahsin716/DesignPatterns/GangOfFour/Creational/Singleton/README.md

 ### 1. Managing Configuration Settings:

-Use Case: In a web application, a configuration manager class responsible for handling application settings, such as database connection details, API keys, etc., can be implemented as a Singleton.
+In a web application, a configuration manager class responsible for handling application settings, such as database connection details, API keys, etc., can be implemented as a Singleton.
 This ensures that configuration settings are loaded and managed in a centralized manner throughout the application.

 ### 2. Handling Database Connections:

-Use Case: A Database Connection Pool manager can be implemented as a Singleton to manage and reuse database connections efficiently.
+A Database Connection Pool manager can be implemented as a Singleton to manage and reuse database connections efficiently.
 This ensures that a limited number of connections are created and shared among various components of the application.

 ### 3. Logging Systems:

-Use Case: A logging service that records application events and errors can be implemented as a Singleton.
+A logging service that records application events and errors can be implemented as a Singleton.
 This ensures that there is a single point for logging messages, and it provides a centralized mechanism to control logging levels and destinations.

 ### 4. Thread Pools:

-Use Case: In a multi-threaded application, a thread pool manager responsible for creating and managing a pool of worker threads can be implemented as a Singleton.
+In a multi-threaded application, a thread pool manager responsible for creating and managing a pool of worker threads can be implemented as a Singleton.
 This ensures that the application can efficiently reuse threads for parallel processing tasks.

 ### 5. Resource Access Controllers:

-Use Case: In an embedded systems scenario, a resource access controller that manages access to shared hardware resources (e.g., sensors, actuators) can be implemented as a Singleton.
+In an embedded systems scenario, a resource access controller that manages access to shared hardware resources (e.g., sensors, actuators) can be implemented as a Singleton.
 This ensures that resource access is controlled in a centralized manner to avoid conflicts.

 ## Different implementations of the Singleton Pattern